 - Connections to medication assistance programs that may help lower drug costs

 - One-on-one support to better understand and successfully complete the program

-- Add healthy eating habits and exercise to your routine
+- Tips on how to add healthy eating habits and exercise to their everyday routine

 - Education and tips to better understand, manage, and prevent heart disease

 - An expert review of their medications and a personalized medication schedule created so that they know they are taking their medicines on time and correctly